 Though you’re not required to enroll your employee in an RBA plan, any alternate medical insurance must meet or exceed the minimum standards that BOBS sets.
 (Health-share plans don’t meet the BCO requirements.)
 If a minister’s spouse carries the insurance, the church should cover the premium costs up to the premium costs of the RCA plan meeting the minimum standards.

 Group life and long-term disability insurance

-Employers must purchase basic life and long-term disability (LTD) insurance to RCA ordained ministers.
+Employers must purchase group life and long-term disability (LTD) insurance for RCA ordained ministers.
 For ministers who are enrolled in group life and LTD through BOBS, they must be actively serving at least 17.5 hours per week.
 Life and LTD insurance is optional for commissioned pastors.
 Life insurance provides $175,000 of coverage for employees up to age 70.
 At age 70, the amount of life insurance is reduced by 50 percent.
 LTD covers up to two-thirds of an employee’s income if he or she becomes injured or sick and cannot work for an extended period of time.
 RCA ordained ministers are automatically enrolled in LTD insurance with the BOBS’ policy through Lincoln.
-Employees who are not enrolled in group life insurance through the RBA are also automatically enrolled in life and LTD insurance with Unum.
-(Note that employer-paid life insurance coverage over $50,000 is a taxable benefit to the employee; see “Imputed taxes” below.)
+Employees who are not enrolled in group life insurance through the RBA are also automatically enrolled in group life insurance with Lincoln.
+(Note that employer-paid group life insurance coverage over $50,000 is a taxable benefit to the employee; see “Imputed taxes” below.)

 Churches are billed on a quarterly basis for their ministers’ life and LTD insurance.
 To determine the monthly premium, use the Group Life and LTD Premium Calculator, which includes the current rates.

-Payment can be made through a direct debit using the Automated Clearing House (ACH) or by credit card, using the link on your invoice.
+Payment can be made through a direct debit using the Automated Clearing House (ACH) or by credit card using the link on your invoice.